-29.1 It is necessary to protect the sites shown on pages 163-164 for cemetery extensions so as to ensure that adequate burial plots are available in the future.
+29.1 It is necessary to protect the sites shown on pages 137-138 for cemetery extensions so as to ensure that adequate burial plots are available in the future.
 The extensions will be implemented as and when necessary during the plan period.

-29.2 This policy has significant positive effects on the social and biodiversity green infrastructure objectives because they are community facilities and support wildlife in a multifunctional green setting; with no negative effects.
+29.2 This policy has significant positive effects on the social and biodiversity and green infrastructure objectives, as cemeteries are community facilities and support wildlife in a multi-functional green setting.
+The Policy also has positive effects on the heritage and environment and landscaping objectives and no negative effects on any objectives.